About Junior Astronauts

 1. How can young Canadians participate in the summer camp?

-Youth interested in participating in the Junior Astronauts training camp need to take part in the Junior Astronaut recruitment by:
+Youth interested in participating in the Junior Astronauts Camp need to take part in the Junior Astronaut recruitment by:

 - Having a parent or guardian register online to create a profile (from to ).